JZims/100-days-of-code/log.md

 **Today's Progress**: Finished up Flatiron's HTML prework phase.
 Coded a clone of an album cover and a basic tourism ad.
 Did bonus work on both which helped me recall some tricks in CSS.
 This will be good prep for the modules to come.
 Back to CSS tomorrow.

+### Day 3: Feb 25, 2021

+**Today's Progress**: CSS review day for Flatiron School prework.
+Lots of practice with selectors, syntax, values and other basics.
+Strolled through most of the material, but reinforcement is always nice.

+### Day 3: Feb 25, 2021